CS109Group67/lendingclub/Strategy.md

 5. **Solidly employed**: `emp_length` > 5
 6. **Low grade**: `subgrades` < 20

-To reduce their risk and get the full benefit of diversification, we recommended that the investor should make the mimimun qualifying investment across as many qualifying loans as possible.
+To reduce risk and get the full benefit of diversification, we recommended that the mimimun qualifying investment should be made across as many qualifying loans as possible, .

 ## 4. Predictive Quality of Model